ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ### Set up a rule package

-1. Create a rule package in .xml format (with Unicode encoding), similar to the example included below.
-(You can copy our example and modify it for your use.)
+1. Create a rule package in .xml format (with Unicode encoding), similar to the following example.
+(You can copy this example and modify it for your use.)

    Recall from the previous procedure that our PatientRecords schema defines five fields as searchable: *PatientID*, *MRN*, *SSN*, *Phone*, and *DOB*.
 Our example rule package includes those fields and references the database schema file (edm.xml), with one *ExactMatch* items per searchable field.
 Consider the following ExactMatch item: